 The Watertown Municipal Utilities periodically tests for chemicals that are not regulated by either the state or EPA.
-The purpose for the unregulated chemical monitoring is to determine if these chemicals exist in the water supply.
-EPA uses this occurrence information along with health effects studies to determine which chemicals need to be regulated in the future.
+The purpose for the unregulated chemical monitoring is to determine if these chemicals exist in the water supchemicals need to be regulated in the future.